-- 8.1 Licensing authorities are required by regulation under the Gambling Act 2005 to state the principles to be applied by the authority in exercising the functions under Part 15 of the Act with respect to the inspection of premises; and the powers under section 346 of the Act to institute criminal proceedings in respect of the offences specified. - 8.2 This licensing authority's principles are that it will be guided by the Gambling Commission's Guidance for local authorities and it will endeavour to be: - proportionate.
-It will only intervene when necessary, remedies will be appropriate to the risk posed, and costs identified and minimised - accountable, with decisions being justifiable, and be subject to public scrutiny - consistent: rules and standards will be joined up and implemented fairly - transparent and open.
-Licence conditions will be kept simple and user friendly; and - targeted: regulation should be focused on the problem, and minimise side effects. - 8.3 The licensing authority will avoid duplication with other regulatory regimes.
-Where matters come to light which are properly the role of other statutory agencies however, the licensing authority may bring those matters to the attention of those other agencies where appropriate. - 8.4 The licensing authority notes the Commission's risk-based inspection programme, based on: - the licensing objectives

-- relevant codes of practice issued by the Gambling Commission - guidance issued by the Gambling Commission, in particular at Part 36 of the Guidance to Local Authorities - the principles set out in this statement of licensing policy. - 8.5 Following a review in 2012 of the best use of resources (based on risk and compliance), the authority has decided however that it will no longer undertake planned inspections purely in relation to this function.
-The licensing authority has adopted a reactive rather than a proactive approach towards compliance. - 8.6 The main enforcement and compliance role for this licensing authority in terms of the Gambling Act 2005 will be to ensure compliance with the premises licences and other permissions which is authorises.
-Enforcement involves taking formal action where either those requirements are not met or illegal activities take place.
+- 8.1 Licensing authorities are required by regulation under the Gambling Act 2005 to state the principles to be applied by the authority in exercising the functions under Part 15 of the Act with respect to the inspection of premises; and the powers under section 346 of the Act to institute criminal proceedings in respect of the offences specified. - 8.2 This licensing authority's principles are that it will be guided by the Gambling Commission's Guidance for local authorities and it will endeavour to be: - proportionate: it will only intervene when necessary, remedies will be appropriate to the risk posed, and costs identified and minimised - accountable: with decisions being justifiable, and be subject to public scrutiny - consistent: rules and standards will be joined up and implemented fairly - transparent and open: licence conditions will be kept simple and user friendly; and - targeted: regulation should be focused on the problem, and minimise side effects. - 8.3 The licensing authority will avoid duplication with other regulatory regimes.
+Where matters come to light which are properly the role of other statutory agencies however, the licensing authority may bring those matters to the attention of those other agencies where appropriate. - 8.4 The licensing authority notes the Commission's risk-based inspection programme, based on: - the licensing objectives - relevant codes of practice issued by the Gambling Commission - guidance issued by the Gambling Commission, in particular at Part 36 of the Guidance to Local Authorities - the principles set out in this statement of licensing policy. - 8.5 The licensing authority has an established working partnership with the Gambling Commission, and undertakes risk-based inspections and compliance visits. - 8.6 The main enforcement and compliance role for this licensing authority in terms of the Gambling Act 2005 will be to ensure compliance with the premises licences and other permissions which is authorises.
+Enforcement involves taking formal action where either those requirements are not met or illegal activities take place. - 8.7 The Gambling Commission will be the enforcement body for operator and personal licences.
+It is also worth noting that concerns about manufacture, supply or repair of gaming machines will not be dealt with by the licensing authority but will be notified to the Gambling Commission.

-- 8.7 The Gambling Commission will be the enforcement body for Operator and Personal Licences.
-It is also worth noting that concerns about manufacture, supply or repair of gaming machines will not be dealt with by the licensing authority but will be notified to the Gambling Commission. - 8.8 This authority will also keep itself informed of developments as regards the work of the Better Regulation Executive in its consideration of the regulatory functions of local authorities. - 8.9 The authority's approach to the carrying out of premises licence reviews is set out in chapter 17.
+- 8.8 This authority will also keep itself informed of developments as regards the work of the Better Regulation Delivery Office in its consideration of the regulatory functions of local authorities. - 8.9 The authority's approach to the carrying out of premises licence reviews is set out in chapter 17.